-Christopher Brelje has been practicing immigration law for over 25 years.
-Chris was with Lewis and Roca’s Phoenix office where he headed the immigration law section.
-He left the partnership in September of 2000 to form a boutique law firm dedicated to the practice of employment and investor immigration law.
+Christopher Brelje has been practicing immigration law for over 30 years.
+Chris was a partner in Lewis and Roca’s Phoenix office where he headed the immigration law section.
+In September of 2000, Chris formed a boutique law firm dedicated to the practice of business, investor and employment immigration law.

-Chris has handled deportation defense cases, family-based immigration cases, and a wide variety of employment and investor immigration matters, including EB-5 and E-2.
-In 1995, immediately following the passage of the “State 20” J-1 waiver program for physicians, Chris worked with the Arizona Department of Health on early drafts of what is now Arizona’s “State 30” J-1 waiver program.
-Chris has expertise in physician immigration including J-1 waiver and National Interest Waiver (“NIW”) permanent residency filings.
+Chris has handled a wide variety of investor and employment immigration matters.
+In 1995, immediately following the passage of the “State 20” physician J-1 waiver program, Chris worked with the Arizona Department of Health on early drafts of what is now Arizona’s “Conrad 30” J-1 waiver program.
+Chris has expertise in physician immigration including J-1 waiver and physician National Interest Waiver (“NIW”) permanent residency filings.

 Chris received his J.D. degree from the University of Texas at Austin.
 He has a Master’s degree in philosophy from the University of Dayton and a Master’s degree in religion from Christ Seminary, St. Louis.
 Chris’ undergraduate degree is from Valparaiso University where he majored in philosophy.